yongjun21/Intro-to-R/Intro_to_R.md

 ##  [1]  1  3  6 10 15 21 28 36 45 55
 ```

 This feature of R abstract us away from manually doing element-wise operations on array.
-How array addition in usually carried out in without array operation.
-Example Javascript:
+How array addition in usually carried out in languages without array operation (example Javascript):
 ```Javascript
 var toReturn = []
 for (var i = 0; i < a.length; i++) {